 to Alexandira, the warm muddle Nile.

 Duffy begins this stanza by focusing on the longevity of Cleopatra’s reign, ‘She never aged’.
 Once again Duffy begins a section by focusing on the female pronoun, ‘she’.
-Yet, the focus on ‘aged’ could link into the notion that women’s beauty fades as they age.
+Yet, the focus on ‘aged’ could link to the notion that women’s beauty fades as they age.
 Duffy could be retaliating against this idea, demonstrating how Cleopatra ‘never’ changed during her life.

 The sentences within much of this part are written to make Cleopatra the passive receptor of events.
 For example, ‘him kneel to pick her up’, displays that she is being ‘pick[ed] up’, an action being executed upon her.
 By framing the syntax of sentences like this, Duffy presents Cleopatra as passive in her own life.
 She is forced into roles and positions by the men that surround her.
 Duffy uses this to suggest the oppression of women, Cleopatra subjugated even in success.

-Yet, Cleopatra is able to leverage her beauty to get what she wants, Duffy presenting the woman’s power.
+Yet, Cleopatra is able to leverage her beauty to get what she wants, Duffy presents the woman’s power.
 The fact she reduces ‘Caesar’ to ‘gibbering’ displays the control she has.
 We know this is a sexual power by the location, ‘in bed’.
 Duffy suggests that Cleopatra gains power by accepting her beauty and using it to manipulate and control men.

 This is further suggested by ‘she rolled’, Cleopatra being the active participant in lines.
 Cleopatra ‘reached and pulled him down’, controlling Caesar with her intelligence and beauty.